Feast of Corpus Christi (in London)

 The organ fanfare which followed cleverly incorporated a reprise of ‘Sweet Sacrament Divine’.

 After Mass, the Cardinal carried the Monstrance with the Blessed Sacrament in procession, followed by the faithful, out of the Church and up Southampton Street to the Piazza.
-(See photo- right and below).
+(See photos- above and below).
 It was a sunny Sunday lunch time and crowds of tourists and others were enjoying an al fresco lunch or being entertained by the musicians and acrobats.
 We processed through them singing ‘Adoro Te Devote’ and other Blessed Sacrament Hymns, with heartfelt enthusiasm.
 The Cardinal remarked afterwards how many onlookers seemed bemused, some irritated but many faces lit up as they saw a public demonstration of faith.
 A few knees were bent as Christ’s presence on the street was recognised.

 After the splendour of the liturgy, supported by a well trained, relaxed team of servers, the lavish decoration of the Sanctuary and the rich repertoire of the talented choir, one cannot be left unaware that nothing is too beautiful, too extravagant, too elegant for the worship of the Blessed Sacrament.
 As the Cardinal and Father Robinson reminded us, the work of the shrine now begins.
 Henry Manning, while still an Anglican, watched a Corpus Christi procession in Belgium and remarked ‘this is the way they [Catholics} demonstrate their belief in the Incarnation of Jesus.
 May Corpus Christ Church in Maiden Lane be a witness to Catholic truth and devotion and may it attract many visitors to pray for the needs of the world.